philipslan/fsjs/ch4/notes.md

 Most other languages have synchronous I/O (blocking) which means when I/O happens the application will wait until the operation is complete.
 Most of these languages support multi-threads.
 Javascript is single threaded however, it is asynchronous meaning it will continue to execute code despite a return from I/O.
 ## Callback Functions
+Callback function is called after an asynchronous operation is complete.